-It is worth noting, however, that recent changes to macroeconomic conditions have forced the Federal Reserve to increase interest rates in order to fight inflation.
-The latest increase in rates has slowed activity in the Charlotte housing market, which begs the question: Is Charlotte a good place to invest?
+It is worth noting, however, that recent changes to macroeconomic conditions have forced the Federal Reserve to increase interest rates to fight inflation.
+The latest rate increase has slowed activity in the Charlotte housing market, which begs the question: Is Charlotte a good place to invest?

 Charlotte Real Estate Market 2022 Overview